MitchelldeVrees/ikeawebscraper/README.md

 ### Deployment

-1. Deploy to Vercel
+1. Deploy to Vercel (or your preferred host)
-2. Vercel Cron Jobs will automatically run based on `vercel.json`
-3. Monitor logs to ensure jobs are running correctly
+2. Monitor logs to ensure manual operations are working correctly

 ## How It Works

-1. **User creates a watch**: User enters email, product name, and store
+1. **User creates a watch**: User enters email, product ID, and target stores
-2. **Cron job runs**: Every 4 hours, the system checks IKEA's API
+2. **Manual check**: From the Manage page, the user triggers a re-check when desired
 3. **Product matching**: Compares available products against user watches
 4. **Email notification**: Sends alert when a match is found
 5. **Duplicate prevention**: Records sent notifications to avoid spam